DDP-Projekt/Kompilierer/CONTRIBUTING-en.md

 After you installed LLVM, simply run `make` from the root of the repo.
 To run the tests, use `make test`.
+To display a short explanation of all make targets run `make help`.
 To build LLVM from the llvm-project submodule, run `make llvm`.
 If you built llvm from the submodule, make will use this llvm build instead of the global one.